 Why don’t my videos autoplay with sound?

-Here are links to the policy change for each browser:
+Here are links to the recent policy updates for the most common platforms:

 - Autoplaying video policy for Safari